snipsco/snips-nlu-metrics/README.rst

 Data
 ----

-Some sample datasets that can be used to compute metrics can be found `here <samples/>`_.
+Some sample datasets, that can be used to compute metrics, are available `here <samples/>`_.
 Alternatively, you can create your own dataset either by using ``snips-nlu``'s `dataset generation tool`_ or by going on the `Snips console`_.